deeplearning4j/deeplearning4j/quickstart.md

 ## Prerequisites

-This QuickStart guide assumes that you have the following already installed:
+This Quick Start guide assumes that you have the following already installed:

 1. Java
 2. An Integrated Development Environment (IDE) like IntelliJ